backdrop-contrib/slick/README.txt

 skin.
 Be sure to add proper weight, if you are acting on existing slick events, normally < 0 (slick.load.min.js) is the one.

+Use hook_slick_skins_info() to register ones.
-See slick.slick.inc for more info on skins.
+See slick.slick.inc, or slick.api.php for more info on skins.

 HTML STRUCTURE